svenhjol/Strange/docs/features/stone_circles.md

 ## Notes

-With permissions enabled, you may search for the closest stone circle by using the command `/locate stone_circle`.
+With permissions enabled, you may search for the closest stone circle by using the command `/locate strange:stone_circle`.

 ## See also